aspose-words-cloud/aspose-words-cloud-swift/README.md

 * Watermarks and protection
 * Full read & write access to Document Object Model, including sections, paragraphs, text, images, tables, headers/footers and many others

-## Enhancements in Version 20.8

-- Added new api method (PUT '/words/{name}/compatibility/optimize') which is allows to optimize the document contents as well as default Aspose.Words behavior to a particular versions of MS Word
-- Added 'ApplyBaseDocumentHeadersAndFootersToAppendingDocuments' option to 'DocumentEntryList' for AppendDocument API
-- WithoutNodePath methods have been removed, pass null values instead

 ## Enhancements in Version 20.7

 - Added 'Markdown' save format